 5 of Nové Město’s most exciting World Cup races ever

-The Czech Republic’s annual XCO race is a rider and fan favourite thanks to its testing course and fast-paced action.
+The Czech Republic’s annual cross-country race is a rider and fan favourite thanks to its testing course and fast-paced action.
 Here are some of the best wins from a decade of racing.

-Tree roots and other obstacles cover the track for nearly its entirety – the only smooth sections being the flat-out sprint at the start-finish area and a handful of man-made turns.
-Nové Město’s course is relentless, and when riders’ wheels aren’t rolling over roots they are likely smashing into boulders, skittering around fast turns or spinning freely over one of the many drops and jumps.
+Tree roots and other obstacles cover the track in almost its entirety – the only smooth sections being the flat-out sprint at the start-finish area and a handful of man-made turns.
+Nové Město’s course is relentless and when riders’ wheels aren’t rolling over roots they're likely smashing into boulders, skittering around fast turns or spinning freely over one of the many drops and jumps.

-Nové Město is cross-country racing at its very best.
-And if its circuit doesn’t already demand everything of competitors, the high tempo racing certainly does.
-From the beginning to the end, XCO World Cups in the Czech Republic are an all-out, do-or-die affair – because winning here is the sign of true greatness and technical prowess.
+Nové Město is cross-country racing at its very best and if its circuit doesn’t already demand everything of competitors, the high tempo racing certainly does.
+From the beginning to the end, cross-country (XCO) World Cups in the Czech Republic are an all-out, do-or-die affair – because winning here is the sign of true greatness and technical prowess.
 Here are the five best race runs in a decade of racing at the iconic course.

 1. A birthday win for Schurter and a sign of things to come, 2012

-Nino Schurter is one of the greatest ever mountain bikers, and if you want proof, just look at the list of elite men who have won in Nové Město.
-In a decade of racing at the Czech venue, only a handful of athletes have ever won the race – or, more precisely, only four have ever beaten Nino.
+Nino Schurter is one of the greatest-ever mountain bikers and if you want proof, just look at the list of elite men who've won in Nové Město.
+In a decade of racing at the Czech venue, only a handful of athletes have ever won the race – or, more precisely, only four have ever beaten Schurter.
 The Swiss champion began racking up the wins here in 2012 in his second World Cup race on the course, and to top it off the victory helped mark his 26th birthday in style.
-He has gone on to win a further four World Cup rounds plus a World Championships at Nové Mesto – a record only Annika Langvad (two World Cup and one World Championships win) comes close to.
+He's gone on to win a further four World Cup rounds plus a World Championships at Nové Mesto – a record only Annika Langvad (two World Cups and one World Championships win) comes close to.

-The French phenomenon Pauline Ferrand-Prevot has won everything there is to win in cycling.
-But back in 2014 she was just getting going, and it was at Nové Město that she secured her very first XCO World Cup win.
-It was a typical display of dominance of the sort we are now familiar, but even more impressive when you consider that Ferrand-Prevot was still young enough to be racing in the under-23 category – although clearly her early move into elites was more than justified.
+The French phenomenon Pauline Ferrand-Prévot has won everything there is to win in cycling, but back in 2014 she was just getting going.
+It was at Nové Město that she secured her very first XCO World Cup win.
+The victory was a typical display of dominance of the sort with which we're now familiar, but even more impressive when you consider that Ferrand-Prévot was still young enough to be racing in the under-23 category – although clearly her early move into elites was more than justified [watch the women's race unfold from 9m 00s in the 26-minute highlights above].

 3. Kulhavý attacks to the delight of the home crowd, 2015